marinapapa/HoPE-model/README.md

 * Non-interacting actions:
-    * __wiggle__: the individuals turn by a random angle controlled by the weight of this perpedicular to the agent' heading steering force, sampled from the range defined by -_w_ and _w_.
+    * __wiggle__: the individuals turn by a random angle controlled by the weight of this perpendicular to the agent' heading steering force, sampled from the range [-w,w]_.
 Parameters: _w_.

 Default predator-agents actions:
 * Avoid actions:
-    * __avoid_closest_prey*: the predator turns away from the position of its closest prey.
+    * __avoid_closest_prey__: the predator turns away from the position of its closest prey.
 Used in states where the predator should not hunt the prey.
 Parameters: _w_.
     * __set_retreat__: the predator is repositioned at a given distance away from the flock and given a new speed.
 Parameters: _distAway_, _speed_.

 * Non-interacting actions:
-    * __wiggle__: the individuals turn by a random angle controlled by the weight of this perpedicular to the agent' heading steering force, sampled from the range defined by -_w_ and _w_.
+    * __wiggle__: the individuals turn by a random angle controlled by the weight of this perpendicular to the agent' heading steering force, sampled from the range [-w,w]_.
 Parameters: _w_.
     * __hold_current__: the agents tries to hold a constant position.
 Parameters: _w_.

 * Hunting actions:
     * __select_flock__: the predator chooses a flock as its target.
 Selection can be made based on the flock's size or proximity.
 Parameters: _selection_.
-    * __shadowing__: the predator follows (or tries to follow) its target flock from a given angle and distance, keeping a contant speed that scales from the speed of its target.
+    * __shadowing__: the predator follows (or tries to follow) its target flock from a given angle and distance, keeping a constant speed that scales from the speed of its target.
 Parameters: _bearing_ (angle starting from the flock's heading), _distance_, _placement_ (whether to automatically reposition the predator to the given shadowing position), _prey_speed_scale_, _w_.
     *  __chase_closest_prey__: the predator turns towards the closest pigeon-agent at every time point (target) and moves with a speed that scales from this agent's speed.
 Parameters: _prey_speed_scale_, _w_.
     *  __lock_on_closest_prey__: the predator turns towards its target pigeon-agents, selected at the beginning of the attack (state-switch) as the closest prey.
 The predator moves with a speed that scales from this target's speed.
 Parameters: _prey_speed_scale_, _w_.